IBM-Cloud/ansible-collection-ibm/docs/ibm_container_vpc_worker_pool.rst

 Parameters
 ----------

+  resource_group_id (False, str, None)
+    ID of the resource group.

   vpc_id (True, str, None)
     (Required for new resource) The vpc id where the cluster is

+  worker_count (True, int, None)
+    (Required for new resource) The number of workers

   cluster (True, str, None)
     (Required for new resource) Cluster name

-  resource_group_id (False, str, None)
-    ID of the resource group.

-  zones (True, list, None)
-    (Required for new resource) Zones info

-  labels (False, dict, None)
-    Labels

-  worker_count (True, int, None)
-    (Required for new resource) The number of workers

-  entitlement (False, str, None)
-    Entitlement option reduces additional OCP Licence cost in Openshift Clusters

   flavor (True, str, None)